AndresGQuiros/COMSOL-PEST_iES/README.md

 factors.dat and ppcov.mat files are necessary to run the inversion with pilot points (but are not included here because of its size >200 mb).

-PPK2FAC and PPCOV funcionalities from the PEST GWutils suite are necessary.
+PPK2FACG and PPCOV funcionalities from the PEST GWutils suite are necessary.
 Run these applications before running the inversion using the relevant pilot point and structure files provided in this folder.
+Run PPK2FACG to compute the kriging factors using the PP.pts file, the zone.xyz nodal file and the struct.dat structure file provided.
+See p.
+191 of the PEST GW data utilities Part B document.
+Name factors.dat as interpolation factors file.
+These will be used by the FAC2G utility during the inversion and the details are in the fac2g.in file.
+To generate a covariance file that pestpp-ies will use run PPCOV.
+See p.
+191 of the PEST GW data utilities Part B document.
+Use as name ppcov.mat that is included in the param.unc file and then used in the PEST control file for the ies [++ parcov(param.unc)].

 ## Run the inversion